Projects which I am actually somewhat proud of

 The length of this section would be pretty sad if I weren’t a self-identified theorist.
 It might stagnate in its current state since I don’t do much programming nowadays.
 I still plan to experiment with languages such as Rust and Erlang some day.

-- (with Nicolas Blanchard) A C program implementing some ad-hoc heuristic algorithm to test graph isomorphism.
+- (with Enka Blanchard) A C program implementing some ad-hoc heuristic algorithm to test graph isomorphism.
 The algorithm might be (but probably isn’t) more asymptotically efficient than Weisfeiler-Lehman on a small class of graphs.

 - (with Antoine Voizard) A collection of OCaml modules implementing a common interface for Kahn process networks.
 Showcases 2 different ways to implement cooperative multitasking in a functional language.